 It is evident that the legal meaning of appropriations is not the same as "appropriations revenue" recognised in the financial statements.
-The latter is equal to the amount principal departments have drawn down from Treasury's Con Fund bank account.
+The latter is equal to the amount lead departments have drawn down from Treasury's Con Fund bank account that it controls for accounting purposes.